 Mr. Herskowitz joined our Board of Directors in August 2015 and has served as the Chairman of our Audit Committee since September 2016.
 Mr. Herskowitz has served as the managing member of the ReGen Group of companies, located in New York, since 1998, which include ReGen Capital Investments LLC and Riverside Claims Investments LLC.
 He has also served as the President of its affiliate, Riverside Claims LLC, since June 2004.
-He also serves as Chairman of the board of directors of Starting Point Services for Children, a not-for-profit corporation.
 Mr. Herskowitz received a B.B.A. in Finance from Bernard M. Baruch College in 1978.
+Based on Mr. Herskowitz's financial industry experience and in-depth understanding of our business, the Board of Directors believes that Mr. Herskowitz has the appropriate set of skills to serve as a member of the Board.